marouanekadiri/react-relative-container/README.md

 Make your component responsive everywhere.

-This respository allows you to build responsive conponents that adapts its style and content based on the size of its container.
+This repository allows you to build responsive components that adapt its style and content based on the size of its container.

 ## Installation
 ```sh